AutismCare Nepal Society

 • To refer children who are identified with a developmental risk at any stage to AutismCare Nepal Society for confirmation of their diagnosis.

-• To refer children with behavioral, cognitive, and social communication difficulties into the stepped intervention pathway model.
+• To refer children with behavioural, cognitive, and social communication difficulties into the stepped intervention pathway model.

 • To implement the stepped care intervention pathway model by incorporating the World Health Organization Caregiver’s Skill Training (WHO CST) as the first-stage intervention for NDDs, followed by the PASSPlus model as a second stage for identified ASD.